nvim-neorg/neorg/README.md

   to install the Neorg parser with a newer compiler.
 You may also want to export the `CC` variable in general:
   `export CC=/path/to/newer/compiler`.
   See more information here: [#74 comment](https://github.com/nvim-neorg/neorg/issues/74#issuecomment-906627223)
+  See also [#888 comment](https://github.com/nvim-neorg/neorg/discussions/888#discussioncomment-5953479) for configuring `nvim-treesitter` to use a specific compiler.

 ## 📦 Setup